DeanLemans/deanlemans.github.io/content/vault_rules.md

 Two reference folders I use:

-- **Clippings** where I save things other people wrote, mostly essays, articles, and high quality wiki pages.
+- **02-resources/02_03-clippings** where I save things other people wrote, mostly essays, articles, and high quality wiki pages.

 1 admin folders exist so that their contents don't show up in the file navigation: